burakdgdvrn/Unity-Solar-System/README.md

 # 🌌 3D Solar System Simulation

-Unity motoru ve C# kullanılarak geliştirilmiş, gerçekçi yörünge mekaniklerine ve görsel efektlere sahip bir Güneş Sistemi simülasyonu.
+A Solar System simulation developed using the Unity engine and C#, featuring realistic orbital mechanics and visual effects.

-## 🎮 Özellikler
+## 🎮 Features

-* **Dinamik Yörünge Sistemi:** Gezegenler Güneş etrafında farklı ve ayarlanabilir hızlarda döner (`RotateAround`).
-* **Görsel Yörünge Çizimi:** Gezegenlerin izlediği rotalar `LineRenderer` kullanılarak matematiksel olarak hesaplanıp çizilir.
-* **Gelişmiş Işıklandırma (Bloom):** Güneş için özel Emission materyali ve Post-Processing (Bloom) kullanılarak gerçekçi ışık saçılma efekti.
-* **Gezegenler:** Merkür, Venüs, Dünya, Mars, Jüpiter, Satürn.
-Hepsi kendi hızlarında döner.
-* **Kendi Etrafında Dönüş:** Gezegenler yörüngede dönerken aynı zamanda kendi eksenlerinde de dönerler.
+* **Dynamic Orbit System:** Planets revolve around the Sun at different and adjustable speeds using `RotateAround`.
+* **Visual Orbit Rendering:** The paths followed by the planets are mathematically calculated and drawn using `LineRenderer`.
+* **Advanced Lighting (Bloom):** Realistic light scattering effect achieved using a custom Emission material for the Sun and Post-Processing (Bloom).
+* **Planets:** Mercury, Venus, Earth, Mars, Jupiter, Saturn.
+All orbit at their own specific speeds.
+* **Axial Rotation:** Planets rotate around their own axes while orbiting the Sun.

-## 🛠️ Kullanılan Teknolojiler
+## 🛠️ Technologies Used

-* **Oyun Motoru:** Unity 2022.3 (Senin sürümün neyse onu yaz)
+* **Game Engine:** Unity 2022.3 (Insert your version here)
-* **Dil:** C#
+* **Language:** C#
-* **Render Pipeline:** Built-in / URP (Hangisini kullandıysan)
+* **Render Pipeline:** Built-in / URP (Select yours)

-## 🚀 Nasıl Çalıştırılır?
+## 🚀 How to Run

-1. Projeyi bilgisayarınıza indirin (Clone).
+1. Clone (Download) the project to your computer.
-2. Unity Hub üzerinden projeyi "Add" diyerek ekleyin.
+2. Add the project via Unity Hub by clicking the "Add" button.
-3.  `Scenes` klasöründeki `SampleScene` (veya sahne adın neyse) sahnesini açın.
+3. Open the `SampleScene` (or your scene name) located in the `Scenes` folder.
-4. Play tuşuna basın.
+4. Press the Play button.

-## 👨‍💻 Geliştirici Notları
+## 👨‍💻 Developer Notes

-Bu proje Unity'de fizik, materyal yönetimi ve vektör matematiği üzerine çalışmak amacıyla geliştirilmiştir. Özellikle `[ExecuteAlways]` etiketi ile editör modunda yörüngelerin canlı önizlemesi sağlanmıştır.
+This project was developed to practice physics, material management, and vector mathematics in Unity.
+In particular, live preview of orbits in editor mode is enabled using the `[ExecuteAlways]` attribute.

+---

+## 🧑‍🚀 Developer

+* **Burak Dağdeviren**